lizrice/katacoda-scenarios/images/intro.md

 - What gets built into a container image
 - Getting logs from containers
 - Mounting host directories into containers
-- Passing environment variables into the container TODO!!!
+- Passing environment variables into the container